sPROFFEs/LinuxMemMapper/readme.md

 > Volatility 2 & 3 mapping working on some Debian based distros

-> Volatility 2 mapping working on ubuntu based distros
+> Volatility 2 & 3 mapping working on Ubuntu based distros

 > Working on any other distros... please be patient